Forex Chart Patterns Defined

 We will explore this further later on in the article but for now, let's take a look at the essential patterns every trader knows and uses regularly.

-Forex Chart Patterns you NEED to know!
+Best Forex Chart Patterns

 Reversal chart patterns

-These patterns include (but are not limited too) the head and shoulders pattern, reverse head and shoulders, rising wedge pattern, falling wedge pattern the double bottom pattern and last but not least the double top pattern.
+Reversal patterns are those chart formations that signal that the ongoing trend is about to change course.
+These patterns include, but are not limited to, the head and shoulders pattern, reverse head and shoulders, rising wedge pattern, falling wedge pattern the double bottom pattern, and last but not least the double top pattern.

 Continuation chart patterns